yuanqing/generate-ts-docs/README.md

 ```
 <!-- ``` end -->

-`renderFunctionDataAsMarkdown` renders the given array of `FunctionData` objects to a Markdown string.
+`renderFunctionDataToMarkdown` renders the given array of `FunctionData` objects to a Markdown string.

 Now, let’s run the `generate-ts-docs.ts` script, piping its output to a file: